inmanta/inmanta-core/docs/quickstart.rst

 .. note::

-    The rest of the quickstart guide assumes commands are executed from the root path of the quickstart-docker git repository, unless noted otherwise.
+    The rest of the quickstart guide assumes commands are executed from the root path of the quickstart-docker Git repository, unless noted otherwise.

 Breaking down/Resetting the quickstart-docker environment
 ========================================================